linode/docs/docs/guides/development/frameworks/appsmith/deploy-appsmith-docker/index.md

 - '[Anamika: How to Deploy Appsmith on Private Instance Using Docker](https://dev.to/noviicee/how-to-deploy-appsmith-on-private-instance-using-docker-eig)'
 ---

-[Appsmith](https://www.appsmith.com/) is an open-source framework for developing internal applications.
-With Appsmith, developers can quickly develop complex applications using drag-and-drop widgets for user-interface design and JavaScript for application logic.
-And Appsmith simplifies the processing of connecting your application to a wide range of data sources, from REST APIs to databases directly.
+[Appsmith](https://www.appsmith.com/) is an open source framework for developing internal applications.
+With Appsmith, developers can quickly develop complex applications using drag-and-drop widgets for user interface design and JavaScript for application logic.
+Appsmith also simplifies connecting your application to a wide range of data sources, from REST APIs to databases directly.

-Learn in this tutorial how to get started with Appsmith, deploying your own self-hosted instance with Docker.
-Over the course of this tutorial, see also how to start configuring, using, and managing your Appsmith instance to get the most out of it.
+In this tutorial, learn how to get started with Appsmith by deploying your own self-hosted instance with Docker.
+Start configuring, using, and managing your Appsmith instance to get the most out of it.

 ## Before You Begin

 1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 1. Update your system.

-    - On Debian and Ubuntu, you can do this with:
+    -   **Debian** and **Ubuntu**:

             sudo apt update && sudo apt upgrade

-    - On AlmaLinux, CentOS (8 or later), or Fedora, use:
+    -   **AlmaLinux**, **CentOS Stream** (8 or later), **Fedora**, and **Rocky Linux**:

             sudo dnf upgrade